tutomiko/nam/README.md

 As this release is missing most of the test suite it should be considered NOT safe for production.

+I know there's like, two bugs in there somewhere.
+Under some rock - or should I say... a monolith?

 ## License

 MIT, see [LICENSE](LICENSE).